PUBLIC PARKING IS ONLY ALLOWED AT STATE BEACHES/PARKS

 Yes, we accept parking ticket payments online.
 Click here to learn more.

-What if I received a parking ticket at the Jenness Beach meters?
+What if I received a parking ticket at a State Park meter?

-Jenness State Beach meters are monitored and enforced by the NH State Parks Meter Patrol, not by the Rye Police Department.
+Jenness State Beach and Rye Harbor State Park meters are monitored and enforced by the NH State Parks Meter Patrol, not by the Rye Police Department.

 When are the parking ordinances enforced?